AstunTechnology/ssdidocs/docs/ssdi_adminguidance.rst

 Status
 ------

-This subsection should be the first port of call if there are any problems with the Catalogue.
-If the catalogue is under a low load and is performing optimally then the status page should look like the one below:
+This subsection should be the first port of call if there are any problems with the catalog.
+If the catalog is under a low load and is performing optimally then the status page should look like the one below:

 |image7|

-Figure 4.1.1: Status page showing catalogue performing optimally
+Figure 4.1.1: Status page showing catalog performing optimally

 |image7a|